salva133/Vic3-Burgundism/README.md

 # Burgundism Mod for Victoria 3
 ## Overview

 The Burgundism Mod introduces a new ideological faction and corresponding governmental structures, laws, and characters into Victoria 3.
-This mod provides an alternative historical path featuring the Burgundist ideology, characterized by its unique blend of autocracy, technocracy, and militarism.
+This mod provides an additional path featuring the Burgundist ideology, characterized by its unique blend of autocracy, technocracy, and militarism.
 ## Features
 ### New Ideologies and Government Types
 - Burgundist Power Structure: Approves of presidential republics and single-party states, while opposing monarchy and theocracy​